Judge tells Trump to use secure facility for secret evidence in documents case

 “In essence,” one of the prosecutors, Jay I. Bratt, wrote, “he is asking to be the only defendant ever in a case involving classified information (at least to the government’s knowledge) who would be able to discuss classified information in a private residence.”

-In her order, which came one day after a sealed hearing on these issues in U.S. District Court in Fort Pierce, Florida, Cannon fully granted the government’s motion for a protective order over the classified materials, suggesting she agreed with everything the prosecutors had asked for.
+In her order, which came one day after a sealed hearing on these issues in U.S. District Court in Fort Pierce, Florida, Cannon granted the government’s motion for a protective order over the classified materials in full, not merely in part, suggesting she agreed with everything the prosecutors had asked for.

+That would appear to include the request by prosecutors to keep Trump from reopening his SCIF at Mar-a-Lago.

-But the judge appeared to leave the issue of where to house the SCIF unresolved, saying only that a court-appointed security officer would ensure that a secure facility (with “secure office equipment”) would be “accessible” to Trump and his lawyers during business hours and “at other times upon reasonable request.”
+Still, Cannon did not directly address the issue of where to house the SCIF, saying only that a court-appointed security officer would ensure that a secure facility (with “secure office equipment”) would be “accessible” to Trump and his lawyers during business hours and “at other times upon reasonable request.”

 Protective orders are a routine part of criminal cases, especially those involving classified documents.
 Generally, the orders are meant to guard against the premature release of sensitive evidence or to ensure that important information in the case is used as part of the proceeding itself and not to try the matter in the media.